Prerequisites to Install Calibo Accelerate Orchestrator Agent on Amazon EKS Cluster by Using mTLS

 -

-Deploy the EKS cluster in the same region where the Lazsa Platform is deployed.
+Deploy the EKS cluster in the same region where the Calibo Accelerate platform is deployed.
 For any queries, contact Calibo Technical Support Team.

 -